Kinoma/KPR-examples/README.md

 <x-app-info id="somafmplayer.example.kinoma.marvell.com"><span class="createSample mediaSample uiSample networkSample"></span></x-app-info>

-This mobile framework Kinoma Create example streams live radio from the SomaFM service.
+This MobileFramework Kinoma Create example streams live radio from the SomaFM service.
 Channels are selected using a touch controlled scrolling tuner.
 A music artist image collage is displayed and updated on track changes.
-This example demonstrates how to use KPR media to play HTTP streams, build custom UI elements with canvas, use a proxy handler to fetch data from a web service, and use KPR effects and layers to implement an animated image collage.
-The SomaFM player also supports KPR DIAL and can be controlled remotely by the SomaFM remote phone application.
+This example demonstrates how to use KPR media to play HTTP streams, build custom UI elements with HTML Canvas, use a proxy handler to fetch data from a web service, and use KPR effects and layers to implement an animated image collage.
+The SomaFM player also supports KPR DIAL and can be controlled remotely by the somafm-remote phone application.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***